feinstaub/feinstaub.github.io/linux-user/linux-advanced-notes.md

     --> renamed ~/.config/plasmashellrc, the other file was not present

-* OPEN/WAIT: krunner crashes at startup
+* OPEN: krunner crashes at startup
     * does not happen with new user
     * deleted ~/.config/krunnerrc -> did not help
     * see https://bugs.kde.org/show_bug.cgi?id=343982
+        * TODO action required

 * OPEN/WAIT: drkonqi can't report bugs about krunner the version is 0.1 which bugzilla claims is not active